waqarkabir/avalonia-docs/docs/get-started/test-drive/add-a-control.md

 Avalonia contains a built-in control that creates a button.
 Follow this procedure to replace the text string currently in the `Window`'s content zone with a button control.

 - Stop the app if it is running.
-- Locate the highlighted line of XAML in the `MainWindow.xaml` file.
+- Locate the highlighted line of XAML in the `MainWindow.axaml` file.
 ```xml title='XAML'
 <Window xmlns="https://github.com/avaloniaui"
         xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"